VMI-ETH/newsletter/contents/Oct-2023/body.md

 ### Join Hiring Committees

 Hiring season is starting soon, and the department is forming two hiring committees in the areas of **Computing Platforms** and **Theoretical Computer Science**.
+We're looking for VMI representatives for these committees!

+As a VMI representative, you'll not only get a behind-the-scenes look at how hiring works in academia, but you'll also get to interact with candidates applying to be professors at the department.
+This is an important way to make sure our department maintains a pleasant working environment!

-If you are interested in representing the scientific staff at either of these committees, please reach out to [vmi-contact@lists.inf.ethz.ch](mailto:vmi-contact@lists.inf.ethz.ch) by the end of the week (better as soon as possible)!
+If you are interested in representing the scientific staff on either of these committees, please reach out to [vmi-contact@lists.inf.ethz.ch](mailto:vmi-contact@lists.inf.ethz.ch) by the end of the week (better as soon as possible)!

 ## 📅 Upcoming Events